Dr. Hillary Gorin, PhD, LCP

 Cognitive Processing Therapy (CPT)

 I believe that successful treatment requires a strong therapeutic alliance and patient-driven treatment decisions.
 We will discuss your treatment goals and preferences during the first session.
 I seek to provide weekly, short-term treatment so that patients can conquer their fears and return to their lives.
-I work with patients 18 or older but am also qualified to work with adolescents.
+I work with patients 18 or older.

 Exposure and Response Prevention Therapy (ERP)